 The Right to View (RTV) version of CA APM Introscope is a restricted, read-only form of the full product and is bundled with SAP Solution Manager.
 With the RTV version, support is limited to products that are licensed and supported by SAP.
 The instrumentation, dashboards, Probe Builder Directives (PBDs), management modules, and Smartstor data contained within the RTV version of CA APM Introscope as provided by SAP is the intellectual property of SAP.
-Use of these functions is restricted by SAP and may only be used in an unrestricted manner by licensing SAP Extended Diagnostics by CA, foundation from SAP.
+Use of these functions is restricted by SAP and may only be used in an unrestricted manner by purchasing a full license from Broadcom.

 The Introscope Host Adapter (aka WilyHost agent) is an application which runs inside the SMDAgent.
 One of the tasks of the Introscope Host Adapter is to collect data from different configurable destinations and push them to the Introscope Enterprise Manager.
 The following picture provide a big picture of the architecture of the Introscope Host Adapter.